 Catalog Folder Behavior

 Multiple folders can be added in the Catalog.
 To add them, click Add Folder.
-The menu under the icon contains these options: Delete Previews, Remove Folder, Automatic Reindexing Mode, and Download Online Files from OneDrive.
+For every folder that has been added to the Catalog, an icon is shown on its right.
+Clicking it offers these options: Delete Previews and Remove Folder.

 - Perform cataloging only – only the metadata needed for cataloging and searching will be automatically preloaded for files added to this folder.
 The actual preview loading will not take place until you browse the files.
 With this option, only a limited amount of information is preloaded and storage demands are reduced, and so it’s useful for extra-large photo archives where you need to search, but you don’t necessarily need to browse photo previews.

 - Preload Fast Previews for developed – for files added to this folder, ZPS will preload metadata and thumbnails, and for developed pictures, it will create a preview with reduced resolution that reflects any adjustments from the Develop module.
 This enables both quick searches and quick browsing, even for large photo files.
 Because the previews are only preloaded when absolutely necessary, this setting is optimal for the widest range of uses.

 - Preload Smart RAWs – for files added to this folder, metadata, photo thumbnails, and Smart RAWs will be preloaded automatically.
 This ensures quick searching and browsing, as well as faithful RAW previews in the Manager and quick loading of them in the Develop module.
 Because this setting is very demanding in terms of storage space and of the time needed for preloading previews, it is most useful for small archives where you expect to be making edits frequently.
 To check the progress of smart RAW loading, see the bell icon in Zoner Photo Studio.